Jayasree Kalathil: Awards and honors

 In 2011, the Mental Health Foundation selected Kalathil's work on the Recovery and Resilience project for the Janice Sinson Research Prize.
 She received the Crossword Book Award in 2020, for Diary of a Malayali Madman, the translation of N. Prabhakaran's novellas.
+In the same year, Moustache, her translation of Meesha, by S. Hareesh, fetched her the JCB Prize for Literature, arguably the literary award in India with the largest winner's purse.
+Valli, A Novel, the latest of her works, also featured in the shortlist for JCB Prize for Literature in 2022.